DaoCloud/DaoCloud-docs/docs/en/docs/index.md

 that facilitate business digitalization.
 Each module can be used as a LEGO brick, allowing for zero downtime while upgrading any module.
-DCE 5.0 is also easy to integrate with hundreds of cloud native ecological plugins, making it simple to customize solutions for different use cases.
-This modular style allows for growth day by day, making things better over time.
+DCE 5.0 is also easy to integrate with hundreds of cloud native ecological plugins, making it simple to customize solutions for various use cases.
+This modular style allows for continuous growth, improving over time.

 === "Cloud Native Base"

      DCE 5.0 provides cloud native computing, networking, storage, and other capabilities, compatible with various cluster access.
-It supports the entire lifecycle of the cluster from deployment, version upgrade, certificate change, configuration change, and recycling, enabling lifecycle management.
+It supports the entire lifecycle of the cluster from deployment, version upgrades, certificate changes, configuration changes, and recycling, enabling lifecycle management.

      This capability breaks through K8s API performance bottlenecks, allowing large-scale enterprise users to use multiple clusters concurrently.
-Additionally, for the enterprise environment, it provides scenario-based network solutions to maximize the reuse of the current enterprise network infrastructure and lower the threshold for enterprises to use cloud native applications.
+Additionally, for the enterprise environment, it provides scenario-based network solutions to maximize the reuse of current enterprise network infrastructure and lower the threshold for enterprises to adopt cloud native applications.

      **Related modules**: [Global Management](ghippo/intro/index.md), [Container Management](kpanda/intro/index.md),
      [Cluster Lifecycle Management](community/kubean.md), [cloud native network](network/intro/index.md),